 In fact, contests can be a really tough way to get a foot in the door — they tend to draw thousands of submissions and only a few will win.

-You’re better off writing short emails and getting confirmation from an editor before you invest in a full article.
-You can also check sites that share information about how much different publications pay and how long it takes the average writer to get paid.
+You’re better off writing short email pitches and getting confirmation from an editor before you invest in a full article.
+Another good tactic is to check sites that share information about how much different publications pay and how long it takes the average writer to get paid.